CURENT/andes/docs/source/modeling.rst

 This section is for advanced model developer.

 All generated equations operate on 1-dimensional arrays and can use algebraic calculations only.
-In some cases, one model would use `RefParam` to retrieve 2-dimensional indices and will use such indices to retrieve variable addresses.
+In some cases, one model would use `BackRef` to retrieve 2-dimensional indices and will use such indices to retrieve variable addresses.
 The retrieved addresses usually has a different length of the referencing model and cannot be used directly for calculation.
 Shape manipulator services can be used in such case.

 `NumReduce` is a helper Service type which reduces a linearly stored 2-D ExtParam into 1-D Service.
-`NumRepeat` is a helper Service type which repeats a 1-D value into linearly stored 2-D value based on the shape from a `RefParam`.
+`NumRepeat` is a helper Service type which repeats a 1-D value into linearly stored 2-D value based on the shape from a `BackRef`.

 .. autoclass:: andes.core.service.NumReduce
     :noindex: